 Hello there Loves, I’m here to rekindle your love of bananas.
-Although I’m not the best baker, I absolutely love baked eats, especially banana breads and muffins.
-Cooking is where I find my creativity pouring out of me, it’s where I can add a little of this, a dash of that and voila, a simple masterpiece!
+Although I’m not the best baker, I absolutely love baked eats, especially banana bread and muffins.
+Cooking is where I find my creativity pouring out of me, it’s where I can add a little of this, a dash of that, and voila, a simple masterpiece!
 But when it comes to developing baking recipes from scratch, that’s not my forte.
-Baking requires much more measuring and skill using the ingredients in the right proportions.
-This causes me to have so much respect for the bakers of this world, especially those willing to share there tips and techniques.
+Baking requires much more measuring and skill in using the ingredients in the right proportions.
+This causes me to have so much respect for the bakers of this world, especially those willing to share their tips and techniques.
 Vegan Gluten Free Banana Breakfast Muffins, the easiest banana muffin you’ll ever make!

-Vegan Gluten Free Banana Muffins
+Vegan Gluten-Free Banana Muffins

-Typically when I hear the words gluten free, I don’t think of a fluffy and moist.
-This recipe though is so delicious, sweet, moist and yes, gluten free!
+Typically when I hear the words gluten-free, I don’t think of a fluffy and moist.
+This recipe though is so delicious, sweet, moist, and yes, gluten-free!
 If you know my family then you know that gluten doesn’t play well with our bodies.
-So I’m always looking for recipes that are gluten free, and this gluten free banana breakfast muffin steals the show!
+So I’m always looking for recipes that are gluten-free, and this gluten-free banana breakfast muffin steals the show!

 Inspired by my favorite food babe, Dana at Minimalist Baker, she knows how to work the chemistry department in the culinary world.
 So I always like to reference her recipes when attempting my baking experiments.

 The only bad thing about muffins, besides the fact that you always want more, is that they can often be sugar-heavy.